 The Apostle Paul offered comfort with the knowledge that “neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord” (Romans 8:38).

-I was struck last year by the refreshing honesty of Mat Honan in this rather unconventional report (language warning) on CES 2012, the world’s largest consumer technology tradeshow.
+I recall being struck by the refreshing honesty of Mat Honan in a rather unconventional report (language warning) on CES 2012, the world’s largest consumer technology tradeshow.

 In it, Honan describes his dissatisfaction with technology:

 “There is a hole in my heart dug deep by advertising and envy and a desire to see a thing that is new and different and beautiful.
 A place within me that is empty, and that I want to fill up.
 The hole makes me think electronics can help.
 And of course, they can…At least for a while.
 At least until they are obsolete.
 At least until they are garbage.

 Electronics are our talismans that ward off the spiritual vacuum of modernity; gilt in Gorilla Glass and cadmium.
 And in them we find entertainment in lieu of happiness, and exchanges in lieu of actual connections.”